Moanalua High School

 Moanalua High School (also known as MoHS) is a public, co-educational college preparatory high school of the Hawaiʻi State Department of Education, located in Honolulu CDP, City & County of Honolulu, Hawaiʻi.

 Serving grades nine through twelve and established in 1972, Moanalua High School is located in suburban Salt Lake near Moanalua.
 Its first class graduated in 1975.
 The school is situated on an extinct volcano hillside overlooking downtown Honolulu at 2825 Ala ʻIlima Street.
 The campus boasts the copper sculpture Moanalua by Bumpei Akaji and the ceramic sculpture Silent Sounds by Shigeharu Yamada.

-In May 2012 Tiffany Hill of Honolulu Magazine wrote that the school had "high-caliber programs" and a strong curriculum.
-Hill stated that some programs are "nationally recognized".
-In 2004 James Gonser of the Honolulu Advertiser wrote that the school had "A reputation for success".
+As of 2016, its attendance boundary includes Fort Shafter, the housing at Tripler Army Medical Center, and portions of the Aliamanu Military Reservation.

-Moanalua High School underwent reaccreditation by Western Association of Schools and Colleges and has achieved the maximum accreditation term of six years, 2012-2018 and once again in 2019-2024.
+Moanalua High School is accredited by the Western Association of Schools and Colleges and has achieved the maximum accreditation term of six years, 2012-2018 and once again in 2019-2024.

 Robin Martin heads the school as principal.

 Origins

+Before the school was built, the land was an ahupua.
 An ahupuaʻa in ancient Hawaiʻi was a parcel of land that stretched from the mountain to the sea.
 The ahupuaʻa of Moanalua was the property of wealthy landowner Samuel M. Damon.

 Previous to Damon's ownership of the Salt Lake ahupuaʻa, the volcanic hillside on which Moanalua High School sits was used by native Hawaiians in the Hawaiian religion.
 As one of the highest points overlooking what would later become the city of Honolulu, the volcanic hillside was revered as a place where the faithful could be closer to the ancestral spirits and gods.
-It served as a sacred altar as late as the reign of King Kamehameha V. The volcanic hillside's religious value was neglected during the urban development after statehood in 1959.
+It also served as a sacred altar as late as the reign of King Kamehameha V. The volcanic hillside's religious value was neglected during the urban development after statehood in 1959.

 Moanalua High School adopted the menehune as their mascot.
 In Hawaiian mythology, the Menehune are said to be a people, sometimes described as dwarfs in size, who live in the deep forests and hidden valleys of the Hawaiian Islands, far from the eyes of normal humans.
 The menehune are believed to have a special relationship with the gods and credited with building dams, temples and other structures throughout the Hawaiian Islands.

 Admissions

-The school has an attendance zone.
-Additionally as of May 2012 the school admits about 500-600 students from outside of the attendance zone.
+To attend the school, students must be within the attendance zone or apply for a geographic exception.
+In May 2012, the school admitted about 500-600 students from outside of the attendance zone.
 A lottery is used to determine which out of boundary students are admitted.
-In 2004 Gonser wrote that the lottery process was "nail-bitting".
+In an article for the Honolulu Advertiser, staff writer James Gosner wrote that the admissions process was "nail bitting".

-Curriculum

-In May 2012 the school had seven Advanced Placement (AP) classes.